technosoftware-gmbh/opcua-solution-net/README.md

-# OPC UA Solution .NET
+# Technosoftware GmbH OPC UA Solution .NET

 The OPC UA Solution .NET is the implementation for the